MathStuff/Matrices/README.md

 #Similar to 'grid' but rows and columns are limited by myMatrix.ROW_LIMIT and myMatrix.COL_LIMIT

 myMatrix

+#Issues about dtypes not matching and/or missing data can be solved by using 'replace' method
 ```
 ----------------------------------------
 ##### All calculations below returns a matrix filled with 1's where the condition is True, otherwise 0